-The City of Brass by S. A. Chakraborty is a wonderful novel that invokes stories about djinn and she creates a fantasy world based in the 18th century worth exploring.
-The worlds are influenced by religion and politics much like our own so it is easy to relate to the characters.
+The City of Brass by S. A. Chakraborty is a wonderful novel that invokes stories about djinn as she creates a fantasy world based in the 18th century worth exploring.
+The world she builds are influenced by religion and politics much like our own so it is easy to relate to the characters.

 Nahri, a woman who cons people using fortune telling, is pursued by a monster that she summoned accidentally.
 This monster summons the undead and attempts to kill Nahri.
 Dara, a djinn warrior comes to her rescue and takes her on a journey to the city where she came from.
 Nahri wants to find out what happened to her family and who she is and has to trust Dara, a mysterious djinn, to escape the monsters pursuing her.

-Chajraborty does an amazing job building an amazing world where djinn exist and how they keep the city running with their magic.
-The politics she infuses with the cities works wonderfully and creates problems and fuels that fuel the story.
+Chakraborty does an amazing job building an amazing world where djinn exist and how they keep the city running with their magic.
+The politics she infuses with the cities works wonderfully and creates problems that fuels the story.

-I am eagerly waiting for the final installment in the Daveabad trilogy The Empire of Gold and will post a review after reading it.
-Can’t wait to see what she does with the latest novel and where she takes her world building ability to.
+I am eagerly waiting for the final installment in the Daveabad trilogy, The Empire of Gold.
+Not many books pique my interest like this series has.
+I can’t wait to see what she does with the latest novel and where she takes her world building ability to!